Arun-Simon/Arun-Simon/README.md

-# Arun Simon 👋
+# Hey 👋, I'm Arun

-> Curious mind.
-Builder at heart.
-> Turning ideas into infrastructure.
+### Curious about how things work.
+### Passionate about building and automating them.

-☁️ AWS • ☸️ Kubernetes • 🏗️ Terraform • ⚙️ DevOps
+☁️ Cloud • ⚙️ DevOps • ☸️ Kubernetes • 🏗️ Infrastructure

-🚀 Learn → Build → Automate